Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_LongerFrame.rst

 only need one additional pack of 60mm MakerBeams and the other parts from the list.

-Finally you need the 1500mm MakerBeams, straight brackets and an additional timing belt:
+Finally, you need the 1500mm MakerBeams, straight brackets and an additional timing belt:

 * 4x `MakerBeam 1500mm, black <https://www.tinkerforge.com/en/shop/makerbeam/beams/makerbeam-1500mm-1-piece-black.html>`__